REFORMATION FOOD PANTRY.

 Fellowship Hour Hosts

-Prepare a light spread to be enjoyed on the Plaza after worship.
+Prepare snacks or a light spread to be enjoyed after worship.
+You can easily sign up here.

 Greeters & Ushers